btorreskunai/Kunai-handbook/2. Policies & Procedures/K. Promotions, Transfers & Outside Business Opportunities.md

-# Promotions, Transfers & Business Opportunities
+# Promotions, Transfers & Outside Business Opportunities

 We support you on your evolutionary path!